 Universal Credit – what is it?
 The new benefits system explained

-There are lots of changes coming to the UK benefits system this year.
+There have been lots of changes to the UK benefits system during the last few years.

 What is Universal Credit?

-Universal Credit is the name for a new benefit that’ll be introduced for people of working age, whether they’re in or out of work.
-It’ll replace six existing benefits and will directly affect eight million households in the UK.
+Universal Credit is the name for a new benefit is being introduced for people of working age, whether they’re in or out of work.
+It has been designed to replace six existing benefits, directly affecting eight million households across the UK.

 - Income based Job Seekers Allowance (JSA)

 - Income based Employment and Support Allowance (ESA) which replaced Incapacity Benefit

 - Child Tax Credits

 - Working Tax Credits

 There are two main reasons for introducing Universal Credit; firstly to simplify the benefits system, and secondly to improve the incentive to work.

 When did Universal Credit start?